 - Payment must be received ahead of time, prior to poster(s) printing.

-Assistance with video projects:
+Tips with video projects:

 The MMC partners with students, faculty, and staff for printing, multimedia services, and other specialized needs such as video projects.
 The MMC is not a ‘drop off’ service, but facilitates / works with clients in support of their multimedia project work.